zowe/docs-site/docs/guides/IMPF-workingwithplugins.md

     - Have unique command group names that do not exist in the base CLI application.
 This restriction includes command groups that were added previously by other plug-ins.
     - Have a valid command tree structure.

-## Define the Plug-in NPM Package:
+## Define the plug-in NPM package:

 Plug-ins require `name`, `version`, `description`, and `main` parameters to define the Node Package Manager (npm) package.